es3n1n/blog.es3n1n.eu/content/posts/how-i-ruined-my-vacation/index.md

 ## Acknowledgements

-* [pindos](https://github.com/pind0s) for heating up their room by the pc running at night so that I can debug the WSC service
+* [Pindos](https://github.com/pind0s) for heating up their room by the pc running at night so that I can debug the WSC service
-* [mrbruh](https://mrbruh.com/) for poking me into researching this and listening to my mad ideas while I was working on this
+* [MrBruh](https://mrbruh.com/) for poking me into researching this and listening to my mad ideas while I was working on this
-* everyone else i was texting during these few days
+* Everyone else i was texting during these few days
+* I love you kimchi
-* a graffiti artist that VANDALIZED our wall
+* The graffiti artist that VANDALIZED our wall